Wake Forest University Department of Counseling

 For this assignment, students will respond to specific prompts for their private blog.

-For this assignment, students will watch the video of Allen's personal story, identify what models of addiction you hear in Allen's story, and provide a rationale for your response including quotes and content from the video that illustrate your points.
+For this assignment, students will watch the video of Allen's personal story, identify what models of addiction they hear in Allen's story, and provide a rationale for their response, including quotes and content from the video that illustrate the critical points.

 For this assignment, students will abstain from a habit, substance, or behavior for a specific period of time.
 The purpose of the abstinence contract is to simulate in a very small way the experience of making a challenging change involving abstaining from something.

-Assignment 2.2: Counselors Conducting Substance Use Assessment (20 points)
+Assignment 2.1: Counselors Conducting Substance Use Assessment (CACREP 3.G.12)

 For this assignment, students will watch two video clips and respond to a few specific prompts.